gor1kartem/LichessNET/README.md

 - Get User information
 - Authorize with the Lichess Token

+- Too see where this trip is going, you may want to have a look to the Milestones: https://github.com/Rabergsel/LichessNET/milestones

 ## Installation

 To install LichessNET, you can clone the repository and build the project using your preferred IDE (e.g., JetBrains Rider, Visual Studio, ...), or download it from [NuGet](https://www.nuget.org/packages/LichessNET)